rakaar/rakaar.github.io/readings.md

+## Island by Aldous Huxley

+I picked it up as a fan of Huxley.
+This book doesn't focus on plot much.
+Instead, it explores the culture of an utopian island *Pala*.
+Several aspects of the culture are inspired by Buddhism and Hinduism.
+The island practices strict population control, not through restriction, but by freely distributing monthly supplies of contraceptives to each household.
+Huxley was inspired by Malthus' theory(Population grows exponentially, resources grow linearly.
+In times of shortage, war and disease try to bring back the balance).
+Huxley considers overpopulation as an enemy of freedom([video](https://www.youtube.com/watch?v=alasBxZsb40)), as it might lead to an oppressive power in an attempt to bring balance.

+A child's growth in Pala includes unusual practices like Mutual Adoption Clubs, where parents exchange their kids from time to time.
+So, a child has biological parents and several deputy parents.
+This prevents children from being overly influenced by a single set of parents.
+Education begins with practical life-sciences like ecology and applied psychology.
+Subjects essential to understand oneself and nature, which our schools ensure that they don't teach.

+Just like in Brave New world(BNW), in *Pala* too, promiscuity and entheogens are prevalent.
+However, unlike in BNW, there is an emphasis on individual relationships through the ancient Indian practice of love-making called *Maithuna*. *Moksha*(Pala's *soma*) medicine is not for forgetting the worries like BNW, but to foster communal harmony.

+Another motif in Pala's culture is to teach people to always be aware and conscious.
+This idea is nicely embodied in bird's repeated calls *Here and Now*, *Attention!*.
+This concept of *being aware of oneself* is a popular concept among those who meditate.
+I have always longed to explore this idea in a right context, in a right place, free from daily concerns.

+Huxley's deep knowledge and interest in Hinduism and Buddhism are reflected throughout the book.
+However, at several points, the discussions can be long and abstract.
+Yet, this  book can is worth exploring for its ideas that Huxley considered essential for Utopian society.

+## God Emperor of Dune by Frank Herbert

+I had plans of finishing all the 6 Frank Herbert's books.
+But after this book, I decided it was enough!
+Most of the book contains Leto's vague philosophical ramblings.
+Majority of the plot takes place in the end, but motives and actions don't at all seem to match for me.
+I felt frustrated, when I find that this book is considered the top book.
+In retrospect, it feels a good idea to stop at book 3, but since it ends with a beginning of a new era, you feel compelled to pick book 4.
+By the same logic, I picked book 3 after reading book 2.
+Hence, I made up my mind to recommend to stop at book 1.
+I have several problems with the series, which I will mention in a blog post.

+## Children of Dune by Frank Herbert

+Dune part 3 book has all the kind of action that you enjoyed in part 1 and missed in part 2.
+The book chronicles adventures of Paul's twin children.
+A lot of places, character's intentions are unclear.
+It is mostly characters playing 4D chess against each other.
+Weird things happen in the book, if you have still some fuel left for Dune after reading part 2, you should try this.

 ## Dune Messiah by Frank Herbert

 This book was hard to read.
 At many places, it is wordy and vague.
 Online forums  were [Jagurutu](http://www.jacurutu.com/index.php?sid=6960afbf721ee245f1fc5b27530f224e) were a great aid.
 I am still frustrated by the fact that fantasy elements like *prescience* have played a major role in key parts of a **"sci-fi"** book.
 Yet, I will continue with the next part because I have more questions that   haven't been answered.